 Whether you’ve wanted to be a doctor from the tender age of 6 or have stumbled upon medicine later on in life, completing a work experience placement is a must if you want to apply to medicine.
 Work experience is an essential part of the application process, demonstrating your interest, dedication to the career and showing the admissions tutors that this is a decision not taken lightly.
-By now, you may know that there’s a whole range of different work experience placements you can do, but if you’re struggling for ideas, do make sure to check out Gerens Curnow’s blog, ”What type of work experience should I do?”.
+By now, you may know that there’s a whole range of different work experience placements you can do, but if you’re struggling for ideas, do make sure to check out "How to Secure your Medical Work Experience".
 Securing a work experience is another blog post altogether, and our MSAG guide, Roxanne Sutthakorn’s has just posted about our latest thinking on how to get onto a work experience placement.

 Over the course of my post, I’ll try to give you some tips on making the most of your work experience placement.
 Whether you’re based in a small community practice or a large tertiary trauma centre, a lot can be learnt from the experience.
 The same applies to the duration of your placement – it is what you make out of the time spent shadowing doctors that’s important, not just the length of time that you spend there!
 So, after countless emails, you’ve managed to get a week’s worth of work experience at your local hospital.
 What now?